-Power Query: Check if Text Starts With a Capital Letter
+Power Query: Check if Text Starts with a Capital Letter

 As mentioned in previous articles, Power Query doesn’t natively support regular expressions, so we often need to create custom functions for specific string validations.